 Stay up to date with the latest FTC endorsement guidelines.
 Follow them to the letter and make sure your influencer also knows how to comply.

 Influencer content is so much more than snapping a selfie with your product in the background (at least GOOD influencer content is).
 Getting the photo or video just right can take time, and we assure you, it’s time well-spent.
 Give influencers the space they need to get the job done well.

 Short deadlines or rushing when you brief an influencer is likely to lead to low-quality results which could spell disaster for your campaign.

 People follow influencers because they’re interested in their lifestyles, talents, and skills.
 They don’t expect an influencer they follow to suddenly start pushing a product at the cost of all their other messages.

 If a surfer stops posting surfing videos, for example, and only posts about your surfboard wax for a week, followers will quickly lose interest.
 Similarly, if you expect the influencer to change their tone, words), style, or aesthetic to fit in with your brand, you’ve either got the wrong influencer or you’re expecting too much.

 Promoted posts need to blend in with an influencer’s life without compromising it in any way.
 This allows the influencer to continue building their audience in the style their followers have grown to love.

 The final word on influencer marketing mistakes

-Finding and nurturing the right partnership with an influencer is crucial: you’re trusting your brand to them, and they’re entrusting their credibility to you.
-You both have much to gain from one another, and in order to work well together, it’s important to plan ahead and make strategic choices that benefit you both.
+Finding and nurturing the right partnership with a social media influencer is crucial: you’re trusting your brand to them, and they’re entrusting their credibility to you.
+You both have a lot to gain from one another, and in order to work well together, it’s important to plan ahead and make strategic choices that benefit you both.